-When the list of voters arrives from the web database, the TinyWebDB1.GotValue event handler will be triggered.
-Figure 22-8 shows some blocks for processing the returned list.
+When the list of voters arrives from the web database, the TinyWebDB1.GotValue event handler is triggered.
+Figure 22-7 shows some blocks for processing the returned list.

 Figure 22-8.
 Using the GotValue event handler to process the returned list